-REMEMBER:
+REMEMBER

 - 1. Riding on the school bus is a PRIVILEGE and not a right. - 2.
-If the rider's conduct is such that the health, safety, comfort or well being of others is jeopardized, on or off the bus, the privilege of riding the bus may be denied by a school district official. - 3.
-To ensure student safety on the bus no adults, other than school or public safety officials, are allowed to board the bus at school bus stops. - 4.
-Have a safe, pleasant and enjoyable trip.
+If the pupil's conduct is such that the health, safety, comfort or well being of others is jeopardized, on or off the bus, a school district official may deny the privilege of riding the bus. - 3.
+All school rules apply to students on school buses and at school bus stops.
+Safety, decorum, and the welfare of students fall under the jurisdiction of the school.
+Students must follow the bus driver's directions and must ride their assigned bus. - 4.
+To ensure student safety on the bus no adults, other than school or public safety officials, are allowed to board the bus at school bus stops. - 5.
+Have a safe, pleasant and enjoyable trip. - 6.
+It is acceptable for a parent to utilize public transportation for their student(s).
+However, parents/guardians must put their decision in writing and the school will keep a copy on file.
+The parent/guardian should clearly state the start and end date their student will use the People Mover or any other mode of public transportation.
+Parents/guardians must also state they understand there is no supervision provided for their student while they are waiting to be picked up.
+The public transportation letter must be renewed each year.
+See Zone Exception/Lottery form for conditions.